zarexalvindaria/zarexalvindaria/README.md

 I've been programming in SQL for more than 4 years, and I've used it in a lot of my projects.
 I also gained practical experience with R programming, data mining, managing analytics projects, and NoSQL platforms including MongoDB, Redis, Cassandra, and Neo4j during my electives in IT Analytics at APC.

 Few of my certifications and training include AWS Cloud Practitioner, OutSystems Reactive Developer, and Udacity's and SUSE's [Cloud Native Application Architecture Nanodegree](https://graduation.udacity.com/confirm/HZJUTKXR).
-I also have over 4 years of working experience in SQL, JSON, HTML, and FTL (FreeMarker Java Template Engine) technologies.
+I also have over 4 years of working experience in JSON, HTML, and FTL (FreeMarker Java Template Engine) technologies.

 ## 🌱 I’m currently learning ...
 - Hadoop, Spark, and Data Engineering